 Now, admittedly, if Rowling had never moved the series out of the exuberant “Let’s pretend!” tradition of children’s books that the first two books were written to, we’d have no argument with it.
 This kind of exaggerated in-story reaction would have been perfectly in keeping with a tale in which the characters are all very silly, credulous bumblers with no more practice at critical thinking than the average 9-year-old.
 In such a tradition, to flinch at the name of the villain is a part of the game.

-But she did not keep the series in that tradition, and once she abandoned it she has earned whatever criticism she deserves for not being able to make her transitions plausible.
+But she did not keep the series in that tradition, and once she abandoned the tradition she earned whatever criticism she deserves for not being able to make her transition plausible.

 Riddle’s followers called him “the Dark Lord”.
 Why didn’t the Ministry monitor that phrase and get some idea who his followers were?
 Save them a lot of effort if they had known who to watch.